yuvrajsingh1097/9-20-EMA-STRATEGY-/README.md

 Bullish Signal (Buy): When the 9 EMA crosses above the 20 EMA, indicating increasing bullish momentum.
 Bearish Signal (Sell): When the 9 EMA crosses below the 20 EMA, indicating increasing bearish momentum.

+Trading involves significant risk.
+This website and the 9:20 EMA tool are for educational purposes only.

+Always practice in a Paper Trading environment before using real capital.

+Opening volatility can lead to "Stop Loss Hunting"; ensure your position sizing is managed.

+Past performance of the 5-EMA strategy does not guarantee future results.